Makeey1/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my first directory that is in the tmp directory
+A script that changes the working directory of the previous one